Comparative education

 Comparative education is a discipline in the social sciences which entails the scrutiny and evaluation of different educational systems, such as those in various countries.
 Professionals in this area of endeavor are absorbed in advancing evocative terminologies and guidelines for education worldwide, enhancing educational structures and producing a context to which the success and effectivity of education programs and initiatives can be assessed.

 Objectives

-According to Harold Noah (1985), and Farooq Joubish (2009), comparative education has five purposes:
+According to scholars in the field, comparative education has five purposes: